 In case of unclean shutdowns some of the lvs is still active and merging is postponed.
 Use this function to attempt to deactivate and reactivate all of them to cause the merge to happen.

-- vg name Name of volume group
+- vg\name (str) name of the volume group

-- lv name Name of the logical volume
+- lv\name (str) name of the logical volume

-- timeout Timeout between operations
+- timeout (int) timeout between operations